KurumiFake/Fiadelity/README.md

 ```

 ## License
-Patches are licensed under GPL-3.0.
+Patches are licensed under GPL-3.0 unless otherwise noted in the patch headers.
 All other files are licensed under MIT.